 Theology and ministry students from across the nation study at Harding School of Theology by combining on-line courses and occasional, brief trips to Memphis.
-This combination of face-to-face and distance learning assures your degree program will be both accessible and academically rigorous.
+This combination of local and distance learning assures your degree program will be both accessible and academically rigorous.

-Standard On-line Courses
+Standard Online Courses